wnyc/django-crowdsourcing/docs/developers/index.rst

 **CROWDSOURCING_SYNCHRONOUS_FLICKR_UPLOAD**

 Syncing flickr synchronously means that crowdsourcing will attempt to sync on save.
 This is not ideal because it makes a slow user experience, and failed synching goes unresolved.
-Synchronously is the default however because asynchronously synching is more difficult.
-Crowdsourcing syncs synchronously by default. crowdsourcing/tasks.py attempts to set up a celery task.
+Crowdsourcing syncs synchronously by default however because asynchronously synching is more difficult to set up. crowdsourcing/tasks.py attempts to set up a celery task, so if you have celery running to can just make this setting false.